Corvirtus Blog

 Next Steps!

 While the focus of this discussion has been on empathy, it is just one of many traits that are essential for success and performance for leaders across all organizations.
-Corvirtus offers development assessments that, in addition to empathy, measure traits across three dimensions of leadership, providing leaders with their strengths and areas of opportunity for development.
+Corvirtus offers hiring assessments that, in addition to empathy, measure traits across three dimensions of leadership, providing leaders with their strengths and areas of opportunity for development.
 Our development assessments help you gain greater awareness of your leadership style and opportunities for growth.

 [1] https://playbook.amanet.org/training-articles-value-empathy-leadership/